Reservations, Rules & Information

 Reservations are suggested to insure a place on the Bunny Clark.
 Individuals desiring to secure a specific fishing spot or seat on the boat will be required to:

 Anglers are not required to stay near the vessel in order to maintain a secured fishing position.
 Preference for a spot will be given to an individual who was on the previous fishing trip.
+Otherwise, anglers who would like to secure a specific position at the rail can sign up for that position after the boat returns from the trip just before the trip you are signing up for.
+There is a sign-up clipboard with fishing positions aboard the Bunny Clark used to place your name next to the position you would prefer.
+This sheet on the clipboard is signed on a first come/first served basis.
+You cannot sign for someone who is not in Perkins Cove at the time you sign for your own position - even though that person may be in your fishing party.
 Reservations may be made or information obtained by calling: 207-646-2214 or by writing Capt.
 Tim Tower, P.O.
-Box 837, Ogunquit, Maine 03907-0837. e-mail may be used for information but, at this time, it is not suggested for reservations.
-Our e-mail address is firstname.lastname@example.org or email@example.com.
+Box 837, Ogunquit, Maine 03907-0837.
+E-mail may be used for information but, at this time, it is not suggested for reservations.
+Our e-mail address is firstname.lastname@example.org or email@example.com (Tim's email address is: firstname.lastname@example.org).
 Reservation hours: 9:00 A.M. till 8:00 P.M. local time (there could be someone there to answer the phone between 5 and 9 AM but we are in and out of range at that time of the day).

 - Show up in person.